-All students in year 9 study the first 2 Units of Biology (Cell Biology and Respiration, and Organisation and Photosynthesis) Chemistry (Atoms and Periodic Table, and Bonding) and Physics (Energy and Electricity) in the autumn and spring term, in the summer term students complete a Fundamental unit recovering content and preparing for questions on working scientifically.
+All students in year 9 study the first two Units of Biology (Cell Biology and Respiration, and Organisation and Photosynthesis), Chemistry (Atoms and Periodic Table, and Bonding) and Physics (Energy and Electricity) in the autumn and spring term.
+In the summer term students complete a Fundamental unit recovering content and preparing for questions on working scientifically.

 In year 11 all students study the final Unit of Biology (Ecology) Chemistry (Earth) and Physics (Waves).
-They will then prepare for the exams by revision all 6 units from each subject.
+They will then prepare for the exams by revision all six units from each subject.

 Key Stage 5